Written by Stacey Kelleher. Reviewed by Sean Busch.

 Start by completely emptying the fridge (keeping perishables cool with ice packs if necessary).
 Toss or compost spoiled food.
 Wipe down all containers, drawers, and shelves using our natural multi-surface cleaner and a microfiber cloth.
 Allow them to dry before putting food and drinks back.

-Because it doesn’t contain harsh chemicals or toxic ingredients, our plant-based multi-purpose spray is ideal for this job.
+Because it doesn’t contain harsh chemicals, our plant-based multi-purpose spray is ideal for this job.
 You don’t have to worry about using it around the things you eat and drink.

 Pro Tip: To avoid streaks on stainless steel appliances, use the same “Z” technique described above for cleaning glass.
 Remember that a little product goes a long way: Too much product takes longer to dry and will leave unsightly streaks.